KwaneleKhumalo/active_directory/README.md

 # Active Directory Project: Home Lab 2024
-(Slow progress on this as I am juggling between school and work)

-## Introduction
+## Summary

-Active Directory (AD) is a Microsoft Database service developed to centralize the management or an organization's network resources across defined domains.
-It stores data as objects, making it intuitive for administrators and users to find and use.
+Active Directory (AD) is a Microsoft directory service designed to centralize the management of network resources across defined domains.
+It stores information about users, computers, and other network objects in a structured database, making it easier for administrators to manage and secure their network.

-This lab will demonstrate the process of setting up the lab environment using Virtual Box, installation of Microsoft's Windows Server and Windows 10.
-We will then demonstrate how to setup a domain network, install AD, Join the AD and much more.
+This lab provides snapshot process of setting up a virtual lab environment using VirtualBox, installing Windows Server and Windows 10, configuring a domain network, installing Active Directory, joining domain devices, Working with Powershell, and more.

 ## Key Components of AD that we focus on: